ebenefuenf/quma/docs/query.rst

 --------------------

-If you know there will be only one row in the result of a query you can use the :meth:`one()` method to get it. quma will raise a :exc:`DoesNotExistError` error if there is no row in the result and a :exc:`MultipleRowsError` if there are returned more than one row.
+If you know there will be only one row in the result of a query you can use the :meth:`one()` method to get it. quma will raise a :exc:`DoesNotExistError` error if there is no row in the result and a :exc:`MultipleRowsError` if there is more than one row.

 .. code-block:: python

     from quma import (
         DoesNotExistError,
         MultipleRowsError,
     )
     ...